 Improving the quality of life for animals means that ending the cycle of breeding needs to be a priority.

-Our community members love their pets and many are dedicated to giving them the best life possible.
+People love love their pets and many are dedicated to giving them the best life possible.
 Unfortunately, financial and travel considerations mean that spay/neuter is inaccessible for many families.
 We want to change that.

 On the Southern Coast of BC, there is a huge will to help animals, and multiple sources for donated food and supplies.
 In other regions, especially as you travel North, there are fewer resources and many grassroots rescues operate out-of-pocket.